codebunnysoft/wordpress-all-in-one-adminbar/readme.txt

 Upload the folder 'wordpress-all-in-one-adminbar' found inside the zip to the /wp-content/plugins/ directory Activate the plugin through the 'Plugins' menu in WordPress Go to Settings --> WPAIO Adminbar in WordPress admin area.
-For details go to demo video : https://www.youtube.com/watch?v=fHm67BUmh5M&hd=1
+For more details go to demo video : https://www.youtube.com/watch?v=fHm67BUmh5M&hd=1

 == Frequently Asked Questions ==